geoext/GXM/doc/source/gxm/widgets/Button.rst

 .. describe:: map

-    ``OpenLayers.Map`` The map that this control belongs to.
-If the control isn't already added to the map's list of controls, it'll be added by the class.

-.. describe:: mapPanel

-    ``GXM.MapPanel`` The MapPanel this button belongs to.
-Might be used to derive the :attr:`map`.
+    ``GXM.Map`` The GXM Map component this button belongs to.
+Might be used to derive the corresponding OpenLayers Map object.

+.. describe:: pressed

+    ``Boolean`` The initial state of this button.
+    Defaults to ``false``.